dailydotdev/docs/docs/key-features/discussions.md

 That way, you can engage with the community on the hottest topics without going back to the feed.

 :::tip
-* Clicking on a particular row in the [table of contents](https://app.daily.dev/posts/dfK6hCNTe) will open up the article on that specific heading.
+* Clicking on a particular row in the [table of contents](https://app.daily.dev/posts/dfK6hCNTe) will open up the post on that specific heading.
 * Clicking on the number of upvotes on a comment will display a list of the users who upvoted the post or comment (10).
 :::